-- 10. The main purpose of the scheme is to encourage greater use of active travel by reducing speeds; this is also expected to reduce accidents.
-The aim of reducing speed limits is to change driver's mindsets to make speeding socially unacceptable and make more environmentally friendly modes of travel such as walking and cycling more attractive, and also help reduce the Counties carbon footprint.
+- 10. The main purpose of the scheme is to encourage greater use of active travel by reducing speeds; this will also reduce accidents.
+The aim of reducing speed limits is to change driver's mindsets to make speeding socially unacceptable and make more environmentally friendly modes of travel such as walking and cycling more attractive - and also reduce the Counties carbon footprint.
 This forms part of a countywide programme of works that seeks to deliver 'a safer place with a safer pace'. - 11.
+The concerns of Thames Valley Police comprise observations applicable to the overall 20mph project but no site-specific comments relating to the proposals for Rotherfield Greys. - 12.
+The two responses from members of the public expressing partial support both requested the consideration of physical calming measures as a more effective option either in place of or complementing a 20mph speed limit.
+While accepting that such measures could in principle be very helpful, there is no current budget to design and implement them.
+They would however remain an option should in the future there be both considered a need and funding is available.

-The authority considers objections along the lines of it being unjustified, anticar, a waste of money, not enforceable or pointless to not warrant amendments to a proposal.
+13. The authority considers objections along the lines of it being unjustified, anticar, a waste of money, not enforceable or pointless to not warrant amendments to a proposal.
 As such the authority has not addressed any specific comments made of this nature in this report.